Jason-Tighe/fire-image-test/README.md

 I'm able to now download QRcodes as .png files....
 11
 1
-had some issues on my codesandbox have to figure out tomorrow
+had some issues on my codesandbox have to figure out tomorrow3

 need to continue to add simple stuff like listing all, getting 1, delete, update basic crud